 Disclosure: Some of the links below are affiliate links, meaning at no additional cost, I will earn a small commission if you click through and make a purchase.
 All opinions remain my own.
 For more information, please refer to my disclosure policy.

+Have you ever wondered why you should smile?
 When someone smiles, what does that mean?
 Smiling is an expression that indicates pleasure, joy, happiness, and a pleasant demeanor.
 According to researchers and scientists, certain chemicals are released when they smile, with numerous health benefits.
 When someone is smiling, they lighten up the room, change the moods of others, and make things happier.
 A smiling person brings happiness with them.
 But why is that?
-This post will discuss the 05 reasons to smile.
+In this post I will share 5 reasons to smile and the health benefits associated with each one.

 Reasons to Smile